-The value of the Fund's assets rose to £2.612bn at 31 March 2019, due to the strong returns from equities, which represent over 60% of the Fund's investments.
+The value of the Fund's assets reduced to £2.539bn at 31 March 2020. .

-The Fund's asset allocation at 31 March 2019 is shown in below.
+The Fund's asset allocation at 31 March 2020 is shown in below.
 Relative to asset allocation, the Fund was overweight in equity, balanced/diversified assets and cash and underweight the other policy groups.